banner

 Informational interviews are important tools for gaining industry insights and building professional relationships.
 It is recommended to adopt the following structure:

-- Research the background of the other party and company information
+• Research the other person's background and company information

 Interview Process (20-30 minutes)